pyeparse/pyeparse/README.rst

 ^^^^^^^^^^^^

-The required dependencies to build the software are Python >= 2.6, NumPy >= 1.4, Scipy >= 0.11, and Pytables.
+The required dependencies to build the software are Python >= 2.6, NumPy >= 1.4, Scipy >= 0.11, and h5py.
 Pandas is an optional dependency that speeds up file reading.
 You must also have the Eyelink SDK installed in order to read EDF files.